The Clear Edge

 • Set recurring calendar event (5 minutes)

-Lock this into the calendar.
-Last Friday of every month, 2:00-3:30 PM.
-Recurring.
-Non-negotiable.
+Lock this into the calendar as a recurring, non-negotiable block on the last Friday of every month from 2:00–3:30 PM.

-The 90-Minute Sequence:
+The 90-Minute Sequence

 Minutes 1–5: Send Pulse